Final Fight Review

 Posted by Damien McFerran

 As luck would have it, I got one when they were launched in the UK, and Final Fight was one of the first games I got my hands on.
-The shock of seeing such massive, arcade perfect sprites beat the seven shades of crap out of each other was dampened slightly by the disappointment of the missing two player option (one of the biggest draws of the arcade original).
+The shock of seeing such massive, arcade perfect sprites beat the seven shades of snot out of each other was dampened slightly by the disappointment of the missing two player option (one of the biggest draws of the arcade original).
 The fact that the game was also lacking Guy and the factory level didn't help, but thankfully enough of the Mike Haggar-inspired magic was present to make this a must-own.

 Envy is a terrible thing, after all.